Domain-adapted Learning and Imitation: DRL for Power Arbitrage: Introduction

 In this project, arbitrage trading is carried out between the day-ahead market and the balancing market.
 The participants in the day-ahead market submit bids and offers in advance for the following day.
 The auction-like balancing market opens before each 15-minute slot to adjust and settle potential outstanding imbalances.
 The details of the markets will be discussed in Section~\ref{Problems}.
-As the optimization in the balancing market is also dependant on the position and price from the day-ahead market, this is a bi-level problem, which is modelled by collaborative duel-agent reinforcement learning.
-Multi-agent RL is challenging due to slow convergence and high dimensionality, see e.g. \cite{Buoniu2010MultiagentRL,Zhang2019MultiAgentRL}.
-We designed two novel practical implementations for training and performance enhancement, which are imitation learning based on prior domain knowledge and portfolio tranching for optimized bidding execution, as will be discussed in Section~\ref{IL} and Section~\ref{PT}.
+As the optimization in the balancing market is also dependant on the position and price from the day-ahead market, this is a bi-level problem, which is modelled by collaborative dual-agent reinforcement learning.
+Multi-agent RL is challenging due to slow convergence and high dimensionality, see e.g. \citep{Buoniu2010MultiagentRL,Zhang2019MultiAgentRL}.
+We designed two novel practical implementations for training and performance enhancement, which are reward engineering based on prior domain knowledge and portfolio tranching for optimized bidding execution, as will be discussed in Section~\ref{IL} and Section~\ref{PT}.

-In the remainder of this paper, we present our solutions of a duel-agent deep reinforcement learning framework to solve the bi-level deregulated electricity markets.
+In the remainder of this paper, we present our solutions of a dual-agent deep reinforcement learning framework to solve the bi-level deregulated electricity markets.
 The details of market composition and structure are presented in Section~\ref{Problems}, and based on that, the derived simulation environment and associated data are discussed in Section~\ref{Methods}.
-Results are presented and discussed in Section~\ref{results}.
+Experimental setup are presented in Section~\ref{Exp} and results are showcased and discussed in Section~\ref{results}.
 Concluding remarks are presented in Section~\ref{sec:Conclusion}.